-Good quality – when establishing high quality levels you will require to execute your project with the support of contemporary concepts and methods like Quality by Design (QbD), Risk Management, Risk-based Monitoring (RBM), and by making use of intelligent cloud-based tools such as free @RACT or EarlyBird.
+Good quality – when establishing high-quality levels you will require executing your project with the support of contemporary concepts and methods like Quality by Design (QbD), Risk Management, Risk-based Monitoring (RBM), and by making use of intelligent cloud-based tools such as free @RACT or EarlyBird.

 The good quality scenario prevents you from an unwanted high number of risks, so that you can enjoy targeted and triggered monitoring and scheduled inspections without or only a few findings.
 Potentially this approach leads to significant cost savings and a number of other positive factors.